Steve's Debian media page

 The standard discs I do are currently:

-Jessie takes a different number of CDs/DVDs/BDs depending on the architecture.
-Check the lists at http://cdimage.debian.org/cdimage/archive/8.10.0/ to see exactly how many, and which packages fit on which disc(s).
+Buster takes a different number of DVDs/BDs depending on the architecture.
+Check the lists at https://cdimage.debian.org/debian-cd/ to see exactly how many, and which packages fit on which disc(s).

-For people who have an older version of our older release (Jessie) on CD/DVD/BD, update discs are a cheaper way of updating it to the latest point release than buying a complete new set of discs.
+For people who have an older version of the 10.x series (Buster) on DVD/BD, update discs are a cheaper way of updating it to the latest point release than buying a complete new set of discs.
 These contain just the changed packages needed to upgrade, or the sources for them.
-These discs should work fine with any existing set: use apt-cdrom to add to the end of the set.
+These discs should work fine with any existing set: use "apt-cdrom add" to add to the end of the set.

-NOTE: these update discs will only work for upgrades within the Jessie series; if you have an older system (e.g. Wheezy) or want to move forwards to Jessie, then you'll need a full set.
+NOTE: these update discs will only work for upgrades within the Buster series; if you have an older system (e.g. Stretch) or want to move forwards to Buster, then you'll need a full set.

 Probably only for developers - not guaranteed to be usable in any way, but you may find them useful.
 Ask me...

-I am able and happy to provide media for architectures other than i386/amd64, but I am unable to test them as much, or in some cases at all.
+I am able and happy to provide media for architectures other than i386/amd64/arm64, but I am unable to test them as much, or in some cases at all.

 If you want custom discs/images made, let me know and I may be able to help.